Beach volleyball at the Summer Olympics: Women's beach volleyball

+Beginning in 2016, it was decided that "the first referee may authorize [a woman in Olympic beach volleyball] to play with an undershirt and training pants" for religious or cultural reasons.
+That same year Doaa Elghobashy became the first woman to wear a hijab in Olympic beach volleyball.
 The 2016 tournament in Brazil had the country return to the beach volleyball final after 12 years, with Ágatha Bednarczuk and Bárbara Seixas winning the semifinal over defending champion Walsh Jennings and London silver medalist April Ross.
 However, they lost the gold medal to the Germans Laura Ludwig and Kira Walkenhorst, who had also defeated the Brazilians Talita Antunes (4th in 2008) and Larissa França (bronze in 2012) in the semifinals.
 Talita and Larissa also lost the bronze medal to the United States, making Walsh Jennings the only player to win four beach volleyball Olympic medals.
 The defeat also broke a streak where every tournament had one country winning medals with both their teams: Brazil in 1996 (gold and silver) and 2000 (silver and bronze), United States in 2004 (gold and bronze) and 2012 (gold and silver), and China in 2008 (silver and bronze).
 There were also four teams tied for fifth place: Australia, Canada, Russia, and Switzerland, and hence seven countries were represented in the top eight teams.

 The 2020 tournament in Japan had April Ross, now partnered with Alix Klineman, winning the gold in her third try, beating in the finals Australians Taliqua Clancy and Mariafe Artacho del Solar.
 Joana Heidrich and Anouk Vergé-Dépré of Switzerland, who had played in separate doubles in Rio, got the bronze.
 Brazil for the first time missed the semifinals, with at most a pair eliminated in the quarterfinals by the Swiss.

 The 2024 tournament in Paris had Brazilian women winning gold medal again after 28 years of their first title.
 Ana Patrícia Ramos and Duda Lisboa defeated Canadians Melissa Humana-Paredes and Brandie Wilkerson in the gold medal match.
 The bronze medal was conquered by Swiss Nina Betschart and Tanja Hüberli.
-The 2024 tournament marked the first time ever that United States failed to win an Olympic medal in both men’s and women’s beach volleyball tounaments.
+The 2024 tournament marked the first time ever that United States failed to win an Olympic medal in both men's and women's beach volleyball tournaments.

 While thirteen countries won medals in the male tournament, only seven have done so with women.
 The dominating nations are Brazil and the US.
 Americans have the most gold medals with four.
 The only countries outside the seven medalists (Brazil, United States, Australia, China, Germany, Canada and Switzerland) to reach the semifinals were Japan in 2000 and Latvia in 2020.